CAIRe: Cultural Attribution of Images by Retrieval-Augmented Evaluation: Results and Analysis

-\paragraph{Does \method correctly attribute specific entities to their respective cultures?} The \texttt{specific} set checks this using particularly difficult real-world example concepts. \autoref{tab:results} shows that \method consistently outperforms the open-source LM and VLM baselines at this binary cultural relevance classification task.
-Among all VLMs (\textit{Baselines-2}), Qwen2.5-VL-7B-Instruct achieves the highest F1-score of 41.0 without additional context, representing the strongest baseline result.
-Integrating this VLM into \method significantly improves performance (by \textbf{28} F1 points!).
+\paragraph{RQ1: Does \method correctly attribute specific entities to their respective cultures?} The \texttt{specific} set checks this using particularly difficult real-world example concepts. \autoref{tab:results} shows that \method consistently outperforms both the closed and open-source VLM baselines at this binary cultural relevance classification task.

+Among all open-source VLMs (\textit{Baselines-2}), Qwen2.5-VL-7B-Instruct achieves the highest baseline F1-score of 41.0 without additional context.
+Integrating this VLM into \method significantly improves performance (by \textbf{25} F1 points!).
+Although GPT-4o mini remains the strongest standalone baseline with an F1-score of 43.1, incorporating \method into weaker open-source models such as LLaMa-3.2-11B-Vision-Instruct and Qwen2.5-VL-7B-Instruct results in performance that surpasses even this top baseline -- showcasing the effectiveness of \method.

-\paragraph{How strongly does \method correlate with human opinions?} The \texttt{universal} set images provide natural subjective annotator opinions of an image's relevance to their own culture.
+\paragraph{RQ2: How strongly does \method correlate with human opinions?} The \texttt{universal} set images provide natural subjective annotator opinions of an image's relevance to their own culture.
 Thus, correlation between metric judgments and human labels over this set characterizes how well \method models these opinions.
 These results are presented in \autoref{tab:correlation_countries}.
-The strongest \method metric on the \texttt{specific} set, Qwen2.5--VL-7b-Instruct, is also most performant on the \texttt{universal} sets, achieving Pearson's correlations of \textbf{0.56} and \textbf{0.66} on average across all countries.
+The strongest \method metric on the \texttt{specific} set, Qwen2.5--VL-7B-Instruct, is also most performant on the \texttt{universal} sets, achieving Pearson's correlations of \textbf{0.56} and \textbf{0.66} on average across all countries.
 Note that the performance difference between the VLM baselines and \method are not as pronounced on this set---this may be due to the relative commonality of concepts present in the \texttt{universal} images to the \texttt{specific} ones (\autoref{fig:syn_set_egs}).

-\paragraph{Does \method's model of human opinions generalize across diverse cultures?} Most columns in \autoref{tab:correlation_countries} contain the correlation scores averaged over all concepts within specific countries.
+\paragraph{RQ3: Does \method's model of human opinions generalize across diverse cultures?} Most columns in \autoref{tab:correlation_countries} contain the correlation scores averaged over all concepts within specific countries.
 The lowest and highest values for each model are marked using \underline{underlines} and \textbf{bold} respectively.

 Generally, \method is more performant for India, Germany and Russia compared to Mexico, Egypt and Nigeria.
 This can be attributed to distributional inequalities in mSigLIP's training data and how well-populated the KB is for all these regions.
 This may also be a result of disparities in the representativeness of the presented images in the test set.
 We also see that competent VLMs like Qwen display lesser variation across countries (0.5-0.7), while LLaMa displays higher variance.
 Overall, this suggests that with better models and larger KBs, \method can consistently improve with time.